 To blog or not to blog….

-When I decided my old website needed a face lift, I heard–and read–tons of advice: “You need to be blogging, not just writing a newsletter.”
+Years ago when I decided my old website needed a face lift, I heard–and read–tons of advice: “You need to be blogging, not just writing a newsletter.”
 Why?
 I questioned peers and studied the words of experienced bloggers and thought, “Does the world really need one more blog?
-I mean, who cares?
+Who really cares?
 And why?
 Who wants to read my private thoughts and opinions, anyway?
 And with my schedule, would it be blogging or bogging?

 What Is Blogging?